alandmcleod/software-design-uk/README.md

 # software-design-uk
 This is my SPA for all things software design related stuff

-We're using: React, Tailwind, Git and hosting on Netlify CI/CD
+We're using: React, Vite, Tailwind,  Git hosting on Netlify CI/CD